-You can close the Gateway Deposit Accounts and Access Facilities at any time.
-However, you will have to surrender any Visa Debit Card at the time.
+You can request to close your Gateway account or access facility at any time.
+If you have a Visa Debit Card (VDC) linked to the account you are closing, you will have to either; surrender the Visa Debit Card at the time or link your Visa Debit Card to an active account in your name.

 We may defer closure and withhold sufficient funds to cover payment of outstanding electronic transactions and fees, if applicable.